From Russia With Love | 1963

 It’s in one of Istanbul’s most famous landmarks that Tatiana leaves a plan of the consulate and the whereabouts of the MacGuffinesque Lektor machine.
 The mosque, in which Red Grant (Robert Shaw) also kills the Russian agent, is the spectacular Byzantine Hagia Sophia.
 Built as a church, converted into a mosque in the 15th century (when the minarets were added), it became a museum in 1935.

 Bond meets up clandestinely with Tatiana on the picturesque Bosphorus Ferry.

 Also in Istanbul is agent Krilencu’s apartment, in the industrial section of the city.
-In Ian Fleming’s book, the apartment has a huge billboard advertising Niagara outside, with a trapdoor in Marilyn Monroe’s mouth.
+In Ian Fleming’s book, the apartment has a huge billboard advertising the 1953 film Niagara outside, with a trapdoor in Marilyn Monroe’s mouth.
 In the movie, the advert is for the Broccoli/Saltzman production Call Me Bwana, the mouth belonging to Anita Ekberg.
 Enough said.

 The motorboat chase was begun off the coast of Turkey, at a small village called Pendik near the Greek border, but delays and hassles led to it being abandoned and completed, along with the truck/’copter chase, at Crinan and Lochgilphead, on the west coast of Scotland, about 50 miles northwest of Glasgow.